-Staff of the Ombudsman Office in the Donetsk People’s Republic visited Nikitovskaya Penal Colony of State Penitentiary Service of the DPR Ministry of Justice.
+Staff of the Ombudsman Office in the Donetsk People’s Republic visited Nikitovskaia Correctional Colony of State Penitentiary Service of the DPR Ministry of Justice.

 During the visit, human rights defenders inspected the conditions of detention of persons serving sentences and paid special attention to the observance of convicts’ rights by the administration of the correctional facility.